8 SMART Customer Service Goals for 2025 [With Real Business Examples]

 It’s why improving your AHT is another crucial customer service goal.

-The problem with this goal is that customers can be incredibly demanding: they want their answers fast.
+The problem with this goal is that customer expectations can be incredibly demanding: they want their answers and solutions fast.

 So, how do you effectively tackle this challenge and improve your AHT?

-Solution: Like improving your FRT, one of the best ways of improving your AHT is to take a look at the communication channels you use.
+Solution: Like improving your FRT, one of the best ways of improving your AHT is to take a look at the communication channels you use for customer interactions.

-From there, you can start to examine how your staff use these channels, and how you can incentivise them into delivering a stronger performance.
+From there, you can start to examine how your entire customer service team uses these channels, and how you can incentivise them into delivering a stronger performance.

 Austin Fain from Perfect Steel Solutions took this double-headed approach and saw some great results:

-‘Most of the companies in our industry provide customer support primarily through email or phone calls - which means long waiting periods.
-We shook things up by adding a live chat feature onto our website.’
+‘Most of the companies in our industry provide customer support primarily through email or phone calls—which means long waiting periods.
+We shook things up by adding live chat support to our website.’

-Next, the company introduced a bonus for their contact centre agents, offering incentives for the staff with the lowest AHT.
+Next, the company introduced a bonus for their contact centre customer service agents, offering incentives for the staff with the lowest AHT.

 Thanks to this strategy, the company has seen a 55% improvement in their turnaround times, and a much happier customer base overall.